 Fortunately for all of us who work in the public service advertising arena, the good news outweighs the bad when it comes to the times of day when most PSAs are used.
 Using A.C.
 Nielsen SIGMA data from various campaigns we have distributed for a variety of different organizations, our client campaigns typically receive a majority of their placement in the best dayparts - from the last half of the Early Morning daypart, to the first half of the Late Evening timeframe.
-As shown by the following graphs, the number of plays that are aired during these dayparts ranges from 50% on the low end to a high of 68% for a campaign we distributed for the Social Security Administration.
+As shown by the following graphs, the number of plays that are aired during these dayparts ranges from 50% on the low end to a high of 77% for a campaign we distributed for Volunteers of America.
 For each of the campaigns represented by the graphs below, the PSAs were distributed to a similar number of broadcast outlets - 1,100 - which is our standard distribution package.
 All stations in each of these distribution plans regularly use PSAs.

 Choose to Save ®

 Choose to Save ® was a campaign pertaining to savings education jointly sponsored by the American Savings Education Council, the Social Security Administration and the Savings Bonds Marketing office of the U.S. Treasury.
 A total of 12 spots were included in the package in various spot lengths and the objective was to encourage Americans to increase their personal savings rate and develop a fiscally sound retirement plan.